-1-Sentence-Summary: Mindset takes a look at the difference between people with a fixed and a growth mindset, how one trumps the other and what you can do to adopt the right one.
+1-Sentence-Summary: Mindset explains the difference between having a fixed and a growth mindset, why one trumps the other, and what you can do to adopt the right one.

 Favorite quote from the author:

 Look at your hands.
 How long have they been this way?
 As long as you can remember, right?
 That’s because we have almost no control over our appearance and features, such as height, the shape of our nose, or the color of our eyes.

 What we do control, however, are our skills and abilities, at least according to the latest research.